tziblog/tziblog.github.com/README.md

 This blog was made and is updated thoroughly on notepad++ with html and css coding plus some jquery.
-Here is an attempt (for now) to host it on github
+Here is an attempt (hopefully successfull) to host it on github